 New scientific views of reality

-The philosophy of William James in America, known as Pragmatism, declared that in both science and psychology, knowledge depended on particular points of view, and that no theory is able to account completely for reality.
+The philosophy of William James in America, known as Pragmatism, declared that in both science and psychology, knowledge depended on particular points of view and that no theory can account completely for reality.
 This conception had a strong influence on his brother Henry James, the novelist.

-Freud’s psychoanalytical theory stated that the Unconscious remains forever elusive : consciousness can never be complete.
-The frontier between normality and madness is ill-defined, so that we all reconstruct reality according to our obsessions : absolute knowledge and total objectivity are impossible.
+Freud’s psychoanalytical theory states that the Unconscious remains forever elusive: consciousness can never be complete.
+The frontier between normality and madness is ill-defined so that we all reconstruct reality according to our obsessions: absolute knowledge and total objectivity are impossible.

-Modernism was born from the fragmentation of the simplistic outlook of Realism: it is actually more “realistic” to consider reality as an agglomerate of different, partial views of reality, the impossibility to reach a complete, coherent totality stemming from the multiple psychological and epistemological factors of the construction of the real.
+Modernism was born from the fragmentation of the simplistic outlook of Realism: it is more “realistic” to consider reality as an agglomerate of different, partial views of reality, the impossibility of reaching a complete, coherent totality stemming from the multiple psychological and epistemological factors of the construction of the real.

 In literature, Modernism was especially characterised by its conception that the work of art was an autonomous whole; by the subversion of the traditional opposition between prose and poetry; by a frequent recourse to multiple narrators and different perspectives on reality (as opposed to the omniscient narrators of Realism and Naturalism); by a breaking up of the “stream of consciousness”, or “the attempt to convey all the contents of a character’s mind – memory, sense perceptions, feelings, intuitions, thoughts, in relation to the stream of experience as it passes by, often at random” (Martin Gray’s Dictionary of Literary Terms).